-In June 2024, the Australian Energy Market Commission (AEMC) published a rule on "Enhancing investment certainty in the R1 process".
-This "R1 Capability Assessment Guideline" (Guideline) describes the process for the capability assessment.
+This R1 Capability Assessment Guideline (Guideline) describes the process for the capability assessment conducted under clause 5.3.7A of the National Electricity Rules (NER).
 The capability assessment is AEMO's assessment of the capability of a generating system (GS) or integrated resource system (IRS) to meet or exceed its performance standards, to be eligible to register as a Generator or Integrated Resource Provider (IRP) in the National Electricity Market (NEM).
 The capability assessment is undertaken in consultation with the Network Service Provider (NSP) in the period following the execution of the connection agreement and prior to registration.
-The term "R1" is colloquially used to describe this period.
+The term "R1" is colloquially used to describe this period1.